dchenk/mazewire/docs/env.md

 There are two ways to configure the environment:

 2. Define variables as normal environment variables for a process.
-To use this method, start the main program without an `env` argument.
+To use this method, start Mazewire without a `-env-file` flag.

-1. Define variables in a file with key=value pairs, one per line.
-To use this method, start the program with the argument `-env` to have the configuration read in from the file named "env.txt" in the main program's working directory, or give the `-env` flag and the name of the file with configuration with the `-env-file` argument (for example, `-env-file=~/mazewire-env.txt`).
+1. Define variables in a file of key=value pairs, one per line.
+To use this method, start Mazewire with the file name given as an argument of the `-env-file` flag, such as `-env-file=~/mazewire.env`.
 In such a file, each variable's name ends when the first '=' character is reached, and everything between the equals character and the newline character is taken as the variable's value.
 Empty lines are skipped, and empty values are permitted.
 Lines that begin with the '#' character are skipped.

 The following environment variables must be defined for each server instance to be started: